Standing Desk Work Calories Burned Calculator

 How many calories does standing desk work burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 65 calories during 30 minutes of standing desk work.
-This is based on a MET value of 1.8.
+A person weighing 160 lbs (73 kg) burns approximately 69 calories during 30 minutes of standing desk work.
+This is based on a MET value of 1.8 for standing desk work.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of standing desk work?

-The MET (Metabolic Equivalent of Task) value for standing desk work is 1.8.
+The default MET (Metabolic Equivalent of Task) value for standing desk work is 1.8, while the selected training style uses MET 1.8.
 This means standing desk work burns 1.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is standing desk work good for weight loss?